Joining MDST

 Interest Form

-MDST will host two mass meetings over the first 2 weeks of the Fall 2023 semester.
-At these meetings, we will discuss alot more about our club, what we do, and how to join.
+MDST hosted one mass meeting on January 18th, 2024 from 6:00-7:00pm at CCCB 0420.
+At these meetings, we will discuss details about our club, what we do, and how to join.
 You'll also have the opportunity to ask questions you may have about joining.

 Step 3: Complete Tutorial Checkpoints

-The tutorials for Fall 2023 are now published in the tutorial GitHub repository.
-The repository contains all the materials you need as well as information about the support we provide.
-We also recommend reading through our FAQ for any questions you may have in the meantime.
+The tutorials for Winter 2024 are now published in the tutorial GitHub repository.
+The repository contains all the materials and instructions you need to complete the tutorials, as well as information about the support we provide if you have any questions.

 • If your checkpoints are incomplete, then you will not be allowed to join MDST for that semester.
 In such circumstance, you may attempt the checkpoints again the next semester and resubmit.